mstaelen/Getting-and-Cleaning-Data/README.md

 Module 3

-Load the source and start the analysis with the function : start.analysies
+Load the source and start the analysis with the function : start.analysis

-start.analysies(dataDir, saveMeanFile=NA)
+start.analysis(dataDir, saveMeanFile=NA)
 dataDir : define the folder with the data saveMeanFile :
   NA , to give the result (no file save)